 Problems due to contrast medium, including allergic reaction or kidney damage

-Restenosis (reblockage) of the artery, often within 6 to 18 months
+Restenosis (return of the blockage) of the vein, often within 6 to 18 months

 You may stay in the hospital for a few hours or overnight.

 Drink plenty of fluids to help flush the contrast medium from your system.